 Nida’s Thai shows that you don’t have to sacrifice flavor or spice when ordering lighter.
 Their salads like the Larb (ground chicken), Som Tumm (shredded papaya), or Yum Nua (grilled beef) can be amped up with some serious spice.

-Dumplings can be heavier, depending on their fillings, but an order of soup dumplings at spots like Jie’s Good Tasting or Helen’s Asian Kitchen can be a full meal all by themselves.
+Dumplings can be heavier, depending on their fillings, but an order of soup dumplings at spots like Jie’s Good Tasting can be a full meal all by themselves.
 Many of them are steamed, too, which bypasses some of the heaviness from frying.
 Your only challenge will be keeping yourself from ordering dish after dish of them!

-What are your favorite lighter choices from Columbus’ ethnic eateries?
+What are your favorite lighter choices from Columbus’ international eateries?